python/cpython/Doc/faq/library.rst

-Since then, the idea of getting rid of the GIL has occasionally come up but nobody has found a way to deal with the expected slowdown, and users who don't use threads would not be happy if their code ran at half at the speed.
+Since then, the idea of getting rid of the GIL has occasionally come up but nobody has found a way to deal with the expected slowdown, and users who don't use threads would not be happy if their code ran at half the speed.
 Greg's free threading patch set has not been kept up-to-date for later Python versions.

 This doesn't mean that you can't make good use of Python on multi-CPU machines!